soc/soc.me/_languages/stop-using-angle-brackets-for-generics.md

 #### 3. It allows `[]` to be (ab)used for syntax "conveniences"

-Many languages used `[]` to add syntax for collection literals (`[1, 2, 3]`) or array lookup (`array[0]`), adding pointless complexity to the language for very little benefit – as such built-in syntax usually becomes dead weight a few years down the road, as the preferred choice of data structure implementation evolves.[^javalit][^jslit]
+Many languages used `[]` to add syntax for collection literals (`[1, 2, 3]`) or array lookup (`array[0]`), adding pointless complexity to the language for very little benefit – in many cases such built-in syntax became dead weight after the languages' preferred choice of data structure implementation evolved.[^javalit][^jslit]

 Using `[]` for generics instead of `<>` shuts down this possibility for good, and encourages the use of standard method call brackets (`()`) for these use-cases instead:[^nim]